Students can collect free Rapid Antigen Tests (RATs) on campus

 Further details outlining the process to supply your evidence are available on the SR TAFE COVID-19 vaccination evidence page.

-WA has removed quarantine requirements for asymptomatic close contacts, students, lecturers, staff and visitors are reminded that for the seven days following their designation as a close contact, they are allowed to leave the house provided they have no symptoms and they:
+WA has removed quarantine requirements for asymptomatic close contacts, students, lecturers, staff and visitors are reminded that for the five days following their designation as a close contact, they are allowed to leave the house provided they have no symptoms and they:

 - undertake daily Rapid Antigen Testing;